 The trouble is that providers haven’t been too wild about raising awareness of this fact, which has resulted in Ofcom giving them a nudge to stop being quite so greedy.

 Virgin, for example, will now move out-of-contract customers to the equivalent 30-day SIM-only deal, while O2 will the monthly bill to the same level as an equivalent 30-day SIM-only deal.

 Meanwhile, Tesco will cut monthly charges to the ‘best available’ tariff.

-Chances are you could save more by actually shopping around once your tariff comes to an end, but these sorts of pledges are at least a decent back-up option as you know you aren’t going to get completely milked for money.
+Chances are you could save more by actually cancelling your contract and shopping around for a great new deal once your tariff comes to an end, but these sorts of pledges are at least a decent backup option as you know you aren’t going to get completely milked for money.

 Work to do

 Clearly, there is still some work to be done in terms of getting more auto-switching services up and running in a similar fashion to the various energy switchers.

 But there's a clear direction of travel here – people want to be able to hand over the management of their money to someone else, so that they don't have to worry about it.

 It's now up to firms to get smart and work out ways to offer that across a host of household bills, and not just gas and electricity.